rshk/pyql/docs/schema/schema.rst

 Passing extra types
 ===================

-If you are using `interfaces <interfaces>`_, chances are you are not passing all your concrete types explicitly to the schema, so graphql-core has no way to resolve them.
+If you are using :doc:`interfaces <interfaces>`, chances are you're only using your interface type in the schema definition (so the concrete types are not reachable from the root object).

 If that's the case, you must pass them explicitly to the schema constructor: